gileck/book-reader-app/files/PARSER-SCRIPT-GUIDE.md

 ### 1. **Interactive Mode** (Recommended for first-time use)
 When you run the script without specifying all options, it will guide you through:
 - 📂 Folder selection (if not provided)
-- 🧹 Cache clearing options (clear all or from specific step)
 - 🎯 Operation mode selection
+- 🧹 Cache clearing options (only if parsing mode selected)
 - ✅ Shows the exact command to rerun with same options **BEFORE starting operations**

 ### 2. **Non-Interactive Mode** (For repeated operations)